 When you’re on the cusp of adulthood, asking for help means admitting you’re still not adult enough to do it all—it reveals a vulnerability too closely associated with still being a kid, especially when the perception is that your peers are tackling everything on their own.
 This lack of early emotional support not only has severe and costly repercussions; it also makes the stigma surrounding treatment even more pronounced.

 Stanford University’s Department of Psychiatry and Behavioral Sciences wants to redefine the threshold for seeking care, making it easy for youth to walk in and tackle challenges, big or small.
 They engaged IDEO.org to design a brand and space that would alleviate stigma and meet youth where they are.
 The team spent a lot of time co-designing with 16-to-25 year olds.
-A youth advisory group of 27 teenagers contributed to every step of the process—from sharing about their lives to determining what the physical spaces would look like.
+A youth advisory group of 27 young adults contributed to every step of the process—from sharing about their lives to determining what the physical spaces would look like.

 So, what does it feel like to be 16-years old?
-Parents expect support at home; siblings demand attention; teachers insist on excellence; friends want constant online engagement—amassed, these expectations feel unreasonable, an undercurrent of tension in their lives.
+Guardians expect support at home; siblings demand attention; teachers insist on excellence; friends want constant online engagement—amassed, these expectations feel unreasonable, an undercurrent of tension in their lives.
 But it’s scary to admit they need outside help.
 What if it didn’t have to feel formal?
 How might we create a non-judgmental space where teens can press pause and seek help?

 IDEO.org designed “allcove” spaces to speak to whatever someone’s “me time” might look like.
 Rich color gradients remind youth that emotions exist in different hues and spectrums; and a variety of micro-environments—ranging from open, shielded, and private—provide youth the freedom to choose between socializing, being alone, or seeking counseling.